 Doctors’ Notes

-Here are some helpful tips — including ones for children with special needs — to encourage school-aged children to wear a mask…
+Here are some helpful tips to encourage kids to wear a mask.

 Model

 This is probably the most important strategy!
 Kids often want to do what their parents are doing, so you can help make it fun and familiar by wearing a mask too.
-Modeling mask-wearing also shows kids how important it is for us all to help protect each other, and to do our part to keep everyone safe and healthy: I wear my mask to protect YOU.
-You where your mask to protect ME.
+Modeling mask-wearing also shows kids how important it is for us all to help protect each other, and to do our part to keep everyone safe and healthy.

 Mirror